 ‘He’s a Hairless Chinese Crested Temple Dog.
 They look like those gremlins in the Disney movie: hair on the head, and around the ankles.
 Miniature Shetland ponies… that’s how they’re described because they trot and hold their head high like show ponies.
 They were rat-catchers for the Dowager Empress in China and also used aboard ships as ratters.’

-‘Sounds a bit weird… and… they sound ugly.’
+‘Sounds a bit weird… and… ugly.’

 ‘To some people perhaps.
 In fact, one of them was voted the ugliest dog in the world.’

-I smiled and shrugged, ‘but they’re loyal, sensitive, territorial, and highly intelligent and like nothing better than to curl on your lap like a cat.’
+I smiled and shrugged, ‘But they’re loyal, sensitive, territorial, and highly intelligent and like nothing better than to curl on your lap like a cat.’

 Our stroking hands and comforting noises provided immediate reassurance to the old dog.
 John’s blue eyes twinkled as the pulsating warmth of Goldie reinforced the joy she brought to our lives.